 - 2 tablespoons confectioners’ sugar

 - Optional: zest an additional lemon and/or lime as a garnish

 - To prepare the pie crust, combine the graham cracker crumbs and melted butter and mix until thoroughly combined.

 - Pour the mixture into a pie pan and pat it into place.

-- Bake at 350 F for approximately 15 minutes.
+- Bake the crust at 350 F for approximately 15 minutes.
 The crust should be set and browned around the edges when it comes out of the oven.

-- To prepare the blackberry glacé.
-In a medium saucepan over high heat, combine the blackberries, sugar, cornstarch and water.
+- While the crust bakes, prepare the blackberry glacé.
+In a medium saucepan over high heat, combine the blackberries, sugar, cornstarch, and water.

 - Whisk continuously until the mixture thickens to where it resembles jam, about eight minutes.

 - Place a wire mesh strainer over a bowl and and strain the glacé to remove seeds.

 - Allow the glacé to cool to room temperature, then refrigerator for six to 24 hours.